How to Prevent Flashing Failures

 Aging Materials

-In these cases, replacement or professional evaluation may be necessary.
+In these cases, repair or replacement may be necessary to prevent recurring leaks.

 Underlying Installation Problems